Jewish Cemetery, Białystok: Restoration

-In August 2022, 123 boulder-style and one megalithic granite stele were also extracted from a mound, located on Boya-Zelenskiego Street, on the unused land that belongs to Bagnowka Cemetery.
+In August 2022, 123 boulder-style and one megalithic granite stele were also extracted from a mound, located on Boya-Zelenskiego Street, on the unused land that belongs to Bagnówka Cemetery.
 They date from 1809–1852, suggesting their provenance is the Rabbinic Cemetery (c.
-1781–1900) now buried beneath Central Park in Bialystok.
-Prior to 1831, no other cemetery existed for Bialystok’s Jewish community.
-This mound of matzevoth with human remains has long been known, dumped in this area in the 1960s amidst construction of the Communist Party Headquarters in Bialystok.
-Temporarily stored within Bagnowka Cemetery, the goal is to create a memorial with these matzevoth on an area that adjoins Central Park in Bialystok and was once part of the Rabbinic Cemetery.
-The human remains were reinterned on Bagnowka Cemetery and now await a memorial stone in remembrance.
+1781–1900) now buried beneath Central Park in Białystok.
+Prior to 1831, no other cemetery existed for Bialystok's Jewish community.
+This mound of matzevoth with human remains has long been known, dumped in this area in the 1960s amidst construction of the Communist Party Headquarters in Białystok.
+They are now temporarily stored within Bagnówka Cemetery, with the goal of creating a memorial with these matzevoth in an area adjoining Central Park in Białystok that was once part of the Rabbinic Cemetery.
+The human remains were reinterned on Bagnówka Cemetery and a memorial stone is planned for them.